corda/corda-solutions/bn-apps/memberships-management/design/design.md

 #### Membership list snapshot

 Membership snapshot - is a list of all active BN memberships + metadata associated with them.
 BNs are not envisaged to get significantly large in the near to medium term, to make snapshot distribution a bottleneck.

+#### Membership list distribution

+Depending on a particular BN's requirements, memberships list can be distributed in the following ways:

+* _Snapshot-based approach_.
+A snapshot consists of a list of all active memberships + snapshot expiry time.
+Each member should pull a snapshot from the BNO, when his node starts and then cache the snapshot locally, until it expires, after which - re-pull a new snapshot again.
+As snapshot data is fairly static, it can be efficiently cached in the BNO's CorDapp.
+The BNO would be responsible for choosing the right snapshot expiry time.
+For example, if the expiry time is 24hrs, then for a *Large Business Network*, the BNO would have to serve about 6 requests per minute only, given that the requests distribution is even.
+This approach would be recommended for larger networks with high frequency of joins / updates, as the BNO wouldn't have to broadcast notifications to all members on each change.
+Its worth to mention, that the snapshot based approach assumes some delay in membership changes propagation.
+With the future support of *reference states*, it would be impossible for someone to use *not the latest* version of membership state as it would fail the *reference input* checks.
+New-joiners might still encounter some delay before they get seen by other members on the network.
+The delay might vary from a node to node and will be equal to the *snapshot expiry time* in the worst case.
+The delay can be mitigated by enabling the BNO to notify other members about new-joiners, as described in the *Activation section*.
+* _Real-time notifications approach_.
+In smaller BNs, BNO might choose to notify members about every change to memberships.
+Instead of pulling snapshots periodically, the BN members would pull a snapshot just once, when their node starts and then would start applying modifications to the cached snapshot in the real-time.

 To optimise snapshot distribution, CorDapp developers can:

-* reduce amount of on-ledger metadata stored for each node
+* reduce an amount of on-ledger metadata stored for each node
-* increase expiration time-window
+* increase expiry time-window
 * cache snapshots in the BNO's CorDapp
-* throttle snapshot requests
+* throttle requests
+* approach similar to if-modified HTTP header.
+I.e. download a snapshot, only if there have been any changes to it.

 In the future *reference states* can be utilised for memberships distribution.
-Membership snapshot would effectively become a set of valid public keys and metadata distribution would be done on peer-2-peer basis.
-Valid metadata states would be added as reference inputs to transactions for contractual proof of membership.
-Exact design is out of scope for this document.
+Membership snapshot would effectively become a set of valid public keys and *Membership States* distribution would be performed on peer-2-peer basis.
+Valid *Membership States* states would be added as reference inputs to transactions for contractual proof of membership.

 The future support of *Data Distribution Groups*, would allow to distribute membership snapshots more efficiently.

+Even if the BNO's node is down for some time, the BN members would be able to continue using locally cached snapshots, until the BNO's node comes back up again.

-#### Membership list distribution
+#### Membership verification

-Depending on the specific BN's requirements, membership list can be distributed in the following ways:

-* Snapshot-based approach.
-A snapshot consist of a list of active members + expiry time.
-Members should be caching the snapshot locally and re-request it upon expiration.
-A BN members will be pulling snapshots rather than the BNO pushing updates to them.
-As snapshot data is fairly static, it can be efficiently cached in the BNO's CorDapp.
-The BNO would be responsible for choosing right snapshot expiry time.
-For example, if expiry time is 24hrs, then for a *large Business Network*, the BNO would have to serve about 6 requests per minute only, given that the distribution is even.
-This approach would work better for large networks with high frequency of joins / updates, as the BNO wouldn't have to broadcast notifications to all members on each change.
-* In smaller BNs, members can be notified about each change.
-Instead of pulling snapshots periodically, the BN members would pull the snapshot just once upon start and then would start applying modifications to it in the real-time.

-Each member is solely responsible for verifying his counterparts for eligibility to transact on the BN.
-Each flow would have to start with a statement, which asserts a validity of counterpart's membership by checking it against the cached snapshot.
-In the case, when a counterpart fails membership check, an explicit exception will be thrown.
+Each member would be solely responsible for verifying his counterparts for eligibility to transact on the BN.
+Each flow should contain a statement, which asserts a validity of the counterpart's membership by checking it against locally cached snapshot.
+In the case, when the counterpart fails membership check, an explicit exception should be thrown.
 The how-to-do will be provided along with the reference implementation.
-The verification code could look like:
+The verification code might look like:

 ```
 if (membershipSnapshot[counterparty].metadata.role != "AGENT") {